will-y/crystal-tools/README.md

 - Silk Touch
 - Fortune
 - Auto Smelting
-  - This currently doesn't work with 3x3 mining or vein mining, you can only have this or one of those.
 - 3x3 Mining
 - Mode Switch
   - Allows you to upgrade both Fortune and Silk Touch on your tool, and switch between them. (`m` by default)